What is Low Dose Naltrexone?

 You should not begin taking low dose Naltrexone if you are still taking opioids, have had a drink of alcohol, or have experienced withdrawal symptoms from your substance abuse.
 The effectiveness of the drug can be changed if it is not taken under the proper circumstances.

 If you or a loved one have experienced any of the listed health conditions or risk factors below, it’s important to contact your doctor before taking this drug.
+What are possible Naltrexone for Alcohol and Drug Addiction Side Effects:

 - A bleeding or blood-clotting disorder such as hemophilia.